oshaughnessy/maysl.soccer/_pages/rules.md

 ## Basic Rules

-FIFA laws of the game are followed at all age groups.
+FIFA laws of the game are followed, with [minor adjustments](#growing-with-the-game) based on age group.

 For a friendly overview of the Laws of the Game, see [Laws of the Game Made Easy](/files/laws-of-the-game-made-easy-2011.pdf).